Skip to main content

 Diverse communities

-• Seniors with disabilities: The PTP program is not limited to age 62 and older.
+• Seniors with disabilities: PTP is not limited to age 62 and older.
 It also covers some homeowners who are blind or disabled, and Proposition 19 has a separate transfer path for severely disabled homeowners.

 • Veteran seniors: If you already have the needed federal disability rating, the 2026 Disabled Veterans’ Exemption schedule is much more valuable than the regular homeowners’ exemption.
 Bring the rating paperwork to your county assessor.